grisha/grisha.github.com/source/_posts/2013-10-25-mod-python-the-long-story.markdown

 ---

 This story started back in 1996.
-I was in my early twenties, working as a programmer at small company specializing in on-line reporting of certain pharmaceutical data.
+I was in my early twenties, working as a programmer at a small company specializing in on-line reporting of certain pharmaceutical data.

-There was a web-based application (which was extremely cool considering how long ago this was), but unfortunately it was written in Visual Basic by a contractor and I was determined to to something about it.
+There was a web-based application (which was extremely cool considering how long ago this was), but unfortunately it was written in Visual Basic by a contractor and I was determined to do something about it.
 As was very fashionable at the time, I was very pro Open Source, had Linux running on my home 386 and had recently heard [Guido’s talk](http://boston-linux-unix-general-discussion-list.996279.n3.nabble.com/fwd-LOCAL-Washington-DC-Linux-User-Group-meeting-and-Python-talk-td3733.html)